samengEljest/Dota2Lights/README.md

 # Dota2Lights
-Applicaation built in C# to connect Philips Hue lights to the game Dota 2.
+An application built in C# to connect Philips Hue lights to the game Dota 2.

 To run the program unpack Dota2Lights.zip.
 Double click on DotaLightApp.exe.